Comstock Public Schools: District changes

 West Elementary was closed in 1979, with students from West divided up between North, East, and Green Meadow.
 The West Elementary building was sold to Kalamazoo Christian School in 1983 where it operated as a private Christian elementary until 2009.
-The building is now home to a Charter School.
+The building is now home to a Childhood Development Center.

 Voters in 1992 passed a bond to construct a new 750 seat auditorium adjacent to Comstock High School.

 Gull Road Elementary was closed in 2003 and students from this school were divided between North and East Elementary.
 The Gull Road School building was remodeled in 2004 with the alternative high school and the district administrative offices relocating into the building from the old central school building on 26th street.
 The alternative high school was renamed Comstock Compass High School in 2008.

 The old central school was permanently closed in 2005 after serving the district for more than 80 years.
 It currently sits vacant waiting its fate.

 East Elementary was reconfigured as a 4–5 grade intermediate school in 2006 with North and Green Meadow Elementary Schools serving students in grades Pre-K to 3rd grade.

 Voters approved a two-year sinking fund in 2007 to raise $1.3M for the construction of a new 3,500 seat football stadium to replace the old stadium built in 1966 next to Comstock High School.

 In 2013, the Comstock Board of Education approved the creation of a STEM Academy.
 The Academy was created in the East Elementary building, becoming the first K – 8th grade STEM Academy in Kalamazoo County.
 With the creation of the STEM Academy, North and Green Meadow Elementary buildings were reconfigured as Pre-K – 4th grade and Northeast Middle School was reconfigured for grades 5 – 8th.

 In 2019, Green Meadow and North Elementary School were combined and renamed Comstock Elementary School, and moved to where North East Middle School's building was.
 North Elementary School's building was revised to house what is now Comstock Middle School.
 Green Meadow Elementary school became Comstock Early Learning Academy that offers STEM and Chinese Immersion preschools, and a day care.
 This became effective starting the 2019–2020 school year.